ClementNerma/Rave/docs/books/hybrid.md

 }
 ```

 The very first line (without the `{` symbol) is called the function's _prototype_.
 It declares what the function's name is, what are its arguments, and the type of value it returns.
+We commonly say that the _prototype_ (the line we saw) _declares_ the function's _signature_ (its name, arguments, their types, and the return type).

 We want to first calculate the triangle's area.
 Let's do this: